If parliament refuses to act, it’s the people’s turn

 Quails’ eggs: to produce these eggs, these migrating birds that normally live in small groups are put in battery cages where they can hardly move.
 This type of farming is banned in Switzerland.end of infobox

-(Translated from French by Julia Crawford), swissinfo.ch
+Translated from French by Julia Crawford, swissinfo.ch